To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 I've worn glasses/contacts since childhood, so my Cataract surgery has been especially life-changing for me.

-I consider myself fortunate to have a successful outcome and "see" the world in a whole new light! ;-)
+I consider myself fortunate to have a fairly successful outcome and "see" the world in a whole new light! ;-)

 Holy cow Alek, there is so much good information in your cataract description.As an engineering manager with a long history in color science, optics, and image processing, I totally geeked out at your descriptions.
 I've wondered how multifocal lenses work.
 Now I know.
-I wondered what the state of IOL's with accomodation were.
+I wondered what the state of IOL's with accommodation were.
 Now I know.
 I knew you see more deep blue after cataract surgery, but wondered what that's like.
 Now I know.
 I'm 55 and still have 20/20, but when I ask my eye doctors about any of this stuff, they can't explain it nearly as well as you do.

 I was chuckling the whole way through your cataract diary thinking "I'm blown away by the amount of research Alek did.
 I'm blown away by all the self-experiments.
 And I'm blown away that you wrote the whole thing up in so much detail.
 You're an excellent writer, too."